40 Ways to Slash Your Risk of Osteoporosis

 Osteoporosis is characterized by weak bones that are more likely to break.
-According to the National Osteoporosis Foundation (NOF), 54 million Americans either have osteoporosis or are at risk for it due to low bone mass.
-“The main concern in osteoporosis is the increased risk of fractures,” says Amy Laude, MD, a family physician with UT Physicians-Southwest.
+“The main concern in osteoporosis is the increased risk of fractures,” says Amy Laude, MD, a family physician with UT Physicians-Southwest in Houston.
 “Using the FRAX [Fracture Risk Assessment] tool you can calculate your own risk of having an osteoporosis-related fracture.”
 Some factors that increase your risk include a slender body frame, a family history of osteoporosis, and ethnicity, since Caucasian and Asian cultures have a higher risk for osteoporosis.
-The CDC says a family history of the disease may lead to earlier screening.
-Watch out for the silent signs of osteoporosis.
+The Centers for Disease Control and Prevention says a family history of the disease may lead to earlier screening.

 Drink your milk

 “The best way to get the recommended amount of calcium is through the diet,” says Abby Abelson, MD, FACR, chair of the Cleveland Clinic’s Department of Rheumatic and Immunologic Diseases.
 “Calcium from milk and other dairy products are usually well-absorbed, and a rough estimate of the amount of calcium is 300 mg per serving—for example, an 8-ounce glass of milk contains about 300 mg of calcium.”

 Low-fat and skim milk, nonfat yogurt, and reduced-fat cheeses (except cottage cheese) are healthy sources of the calcium you need to build strong bones.

 Although we think of it as a disease that affects older people, one way how to prevent osteoporosis is to begin at an early age.